 Substance abuse and behavioral health needs in the justice system.
-VML supports the creation of state-funded programs and facilities, and funding of current programs, such as drug courts and day reporting centers, to divert individuals with mental illness from jails and juvenile detention into more appropriate community-based or in-patient treatment programs.
+VML supports the creation of state-funded programs and facilities, and funding of current programs, such as drug courts and day reporting centers, to divert individuals with mental illness and substance use disorders from jails and juvenile detention into more appropriate community-based or in-patient treatment programs.
 VML opposes changes in state funding formulae to turn local and regional jails into in-patient behavioral health treatment centers.